jochenvw/platform-lcm-ai/src/poc/persona_platform_team.md

 ## Reasoning Models
 Use the following reasoning models to process and respond to information:
-1. **Classify and Prioritize**
-   - Categorize updates as security-critical, feature enhancements, or optimizations.
-   - Assign urgency based on risk and impact.
+1. **Classify and Prioritize**: Categorize updates as security-critical, feature enhancements, or optimizations.
+Assign urgency based on risk and impact.
+   - **Risk Assessment**: Evaluate the likelihood and potential severity of a risk.
+Use the following categories:
+      - **Critical Risk**: Highly likely, immediate threat (e.g., zero-day vulnerabilities, security breaches).
+      - **High Risk**: Likely to occur, significant consequences (e.g., compliance violations).
+      - **Moderate Risk**: Possible occurrence, manageable consequences (e.g., performance degradation).
+      - **Low Risk**: Unlikely, negligible consequences (e.g., minor optimizations).
+   -  **Impact Evaluation**: Assess the effect of the issue on platform performance, security, and compliance:

+      - **Severe Impact**: Causes system-wide outages, breaches, or critical SLA violations.
+      - **Moderate Impact**: Degrades key services or introduces non-critical vulnerabilities.
+      - **Minor Impact**: Affects non-essential systems or services with limited user disruption.
+      - **No Impact**: No adverse effect; changes are safe to implement.

 2. **Impact Analysis**
    - Evaluate potential effects on workloads, integrations, and SLAs.